The Terminator: Future Shock

 The Terminator: Future Shock is a first-person shooter video game for MS-DOS developed by Bethesda Softworks and released in 1995.
 It is based on the Terminator franchise.
 The game received generally positive reviews, and a sequel, Skynet, was released in 1996.

 Gameplay

 Players view the environment from a first-person perspective, using weapons to shoot enemies.
 Player health and other information are at the bottom.

-Future Shock is first-person shooter in which the player navigates 3D levels in a post-apocalyptic world while fighting enemy robots with a wide variety of guns and grenades.
+Future Shock is a first-person shooter in which the player navigates 3D levels in a post-apocalyptic world while fighting enemy robots with a wide variety of guns and grenades.
 Each level requires the player to accomplish a number of objectives before progressing.
 Levels include harsh terrain, as many areas contain radiation that is lethal to the player character.
 The terrain is navigated in three ways: on foot, in a jeep with a mounted cannon, or in an aerial combat robot, referred to as an HK fighter.

 Future Shock is single-player only.
 A multiplayer deathmatch mode was added to the sequel, Skynet.